pcdshub/happi/docs/source/client.rst

 Creating a New Entry
 ^^^^^^^^^^^^^^^^^^^^
 A new device must be a subclass of the basic container :class:`.Device`.
-While you are free to initialized the object whereever you see fit, the client has a conveinent hook to create new devices.
+While you are free to use the initialized object whereever you see fit, the client has a hook to create new devices.
+The examples belows use a ``MockClient`` so that the tutorial does not change actual database files.

 .. ipython:: python

     import happi

+    from tests import MockClient

-    client = happi.Client(user='test',pw='test',db='test')
+    client = MockClient(user='test',pw='test',db='test')

     device = client.create_device("Device", alias='my_device',base='PV:BASE', beamline='XRT', z=345.5)